-- (1) Election of two Class 1 directors to serve on our board of directors for a term of three years or until his or her successor is elected and qualified, for which Paul Stuka and Gary Roubin are the nominees (the "Director Election Proposal"). - (2) To approve, on an advisory basis, the Company's executive compensation (the "Say on Pay Proposal"). - (3) To approve, on an advisory basis, the frequency of future advisory votes on the Company's executive compensation (the "Frequency of Say on Pay Proposal"). - (4) Ratification of the appointment of Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the year ending December 31, 2024 (the "Auditor Reappointment Proposal"). - (5) Such other business as may properly come before the Annual Meeting.
+- Election of two Class 2 directors to serve on our board of directors for a term of three years or until his or her successor is elected and qualified, for which Michael Berman and Scott R. Ward are the nominees (the "Director Election Proposal"). - (2) Ratification of the appointment of Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the year ending December 31, 2024 (the "Auditor Reappointment Proposal"). - (3) Such other business as may properly come before the Annual Meeting.